merative/spm-toolbox/README.md

 ### Description

-This collection includes helpful Ansible roles for installing prereq and helper tools for building and testing Cúram Social Program Management.
+This collection includes helpful Ansible roles for installing prerequisite software and helper tools for building and testing Cúram Social Program Management.

 ### Installation